elenya-grant/GreenHEART/docs/technology_models/feedstocks.md

    - Calculates consumption costs based on actual usage
    - Takes `{commodity}_consumed` as input
    - Located after all consuming technologies in the chain
+   - Calculates the capacity factor of the consumed feedstock

 ### Technology Interconnections